Diagnosis and Treatment of PV

 Treatment choices depend on your diagnosis and the extent of the disease.
 The various drugs used to treat polycythemia vera work in different ways, and may have different side effects.
 Ask for more information before starting treatment.
 Your options may include:

-procedure is called phlebotomy, which just means removing blood from a vein in order to reduce the amount of overall red blood cells in the body.
+- Phlebotomy removes blood from a vein in order to lower the number of red blood cells in the body.
+This treatment is often used first.

 Other treatments may be available through clinical trials.
 Clinical trials can offer the opportunity to benefit from the latest treatments or combinations of treatments while helping advance knowledge of the disease and its treatment options.
 Ask your health care team if a clinical trial might be right for you.